The Sorcerers’ Apprentice Project:

 Talking Shop with David Adickes

-(Note: There are multiple links throughout the interview below to Mr. Adickes' website and related work projects online) swiss replica watches
+(Note: There are multiple links throughout the interview below to Mr. Adickes’ website and related work projects online)

-What follows are the highlights of a most enjoyable visit with one of America’s premiere artists.
+What follows are the highlights of a most enjoyable visit with one of America’s premier artists.
 I am hopeful that sessions such as this may become a regular feature here on TheGardenArtForum.Com, even if only infrequently.
-Artists and master craftspeople who are firmly established, highly experienced and willing to share their wisdom with eager patek philippe nautilus replica watches apprentices are not that easy to come by, but there are a few out there.
+Artists and master craftspeople who are firmly established, highly experienced and willing to share their wisdom with eager apprentices are not that easy to come by, but there are a few out there.
 They understand the value of freely passing along what they have learned and appreciate the benefits it brings to the very crafts they have invested their lives in.
 While they have indeed earned all the honors, accolades and success that their talent and hard work have brought them, their willingness to give back by sharing their experience merits even greater recognition.
 By passing on the flame of creativity, they establish themselves firmly in the inspirational continuum of art.
 We and future generations of aspiring artists are in your debt, and, we thank you.

 You’d think a man who’d just celebrated his 80th birthday the weekend before would be relatively easy to pin down.
 Not David Adickes.
-He not only looks twenty years younger, he keeps up a pace that many half his age would find difficult to maintain.
+He not only looks twenty years younger, but he also keeps up a pace that many half his age would find difficult to maintain.
 He graciously worked me into his busy schedule on Friday, the 26th of January and again on Tuesday, February 6th, 2007 for an interview at his expansive studio/warehouse near downtown Houston, Texas.
-Thankfully, they turned out to be a beautiful, sunny days that allowed for outdoor pictures for the first time in several weeks.
+Thankfully, they turned out to be a beautiful, sunny day that allowed for outdoor pictures for the first time in several weeks.
 A good thing.
 Because when it comes to sculpture, David doesn’t like to think small.
 In fact, he constructs artwork on a scale that would intimidate a lot of architects and engineers.
 Quite a feat for someone who considers himself a painter first, and a self-taught, figure-it-out-as-you-go sculptor second.
-And, after chatting with him awhile, I have a feeling that it just may be that same remarkable sense of curiosity, wonder and “I can do that” attitude that keeps him so young and spry.
+And, after chatting with him a while, I have a feeling that it just may be that same remarkable sense of curiosity, wonder and “I can do that” attitude that keeps him so young and spry.
 Hmmm.
 Maybe there’s more than just an art lesson in this for all of us.

 David Adickes with one of his many paintings of “Ladies of Style”.